influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ### Choose a strategy that fits your needs

-Consider your use cases, volume of data, and application requirements, and then plan a backup and restore strategy that suits your needs.
-Use one or more of the following methods as part of your strategy:
+We offer the following methods for backup and restore:

 - [Backup and restore utilities](#backup-and-restore-utilities)
 - [Export and import commands](#export-and-import-commands) (preferred for large datasets)
 - [Take AWS snapshot with EBS volumes](#take-aws-snapshot-with-ebs-volumes)
 - [Run two clusters in separate AWS regions](#run-two-clusters-in-separate-aws-regions)

+To pick a strategy that best suits your use case, we recommend considering your volume of data, application requirements, acceptable recovery time, and budget.
+For example, if you're short on recovery time, our `backup` and `restore` utilities may be your best bet.
+If you're looking for convenience and budget permits, taking AWS snapshots may be optimal.
+Plan (and test) a backup and restore strategy that suits your needs.

 > **Note:** Use the [`backup` and `restore` utilities (InfluxDB OSS 1.5 and later)](/influxdb/latest/administration/backup_and_restore/) to:
 >